-- I. Limits of special districts, including zoning, shall be shown within the scope of the layout. - J. Streets and rights-of-way on and adjoining the site of the proposed subdivision, showing all names, and including street roadway and right-of-way widths, approximate gradients, types and widths of pavements, curbs, sidewalks, crosswalks and other pertinent data, including the functional classification of all proposed streets. - K. Locations and dimensions of all property proposed to be dedicated or reserved for schools, parks, playgrounds or other public, semipublic, or community purpose.
-The City will not accept the ownership or maintenance of any land used to retain or impound storm water runoff. - L. The locations and results of soil percolation tests if individual sewage disposal systems are proposed. - M. Proposed locations of all utilities, including water mains, storm and sanitary sewer mains, catch basins and culverts, streetlights, fire hydrants, etc. - N. The 100 year flood elevation data shall be provided for that portion of the subdivision located within a "Special Flood Hazard Area" as designated on the Flood Boundary and Flooding Maps and Flood Insurance Rate Maps for the City of Dover, dated April 15, 1980, or later. - O. Street address or numbers for each structure or dwelling unit that could be constructed on the site. - P. A neighborhood plan, showing all property lines within a distance determined by the Planning Director during initial consultations, and how the project relates to abutting uses.
-This sheet should show the proposed layout of the subdivision.
-[Added per Planning Board 08-26-08] - Q. Any project that creates more than 10 residential lots shall submit a fiscal impact analysis which details the probable effects of the subdivision on the following aspects of concern to the City: [Added per Planning Board 08-26-08] - 1. attendance at public schools; - 2. increase in vehicular traffic; - 3. changes in the number of legal residents; - 4. increases in municipal costs; - 5. load on public utilities or future demand for them; - 6. public safety; - 7. changes in tax revenue; - 8. changes in surface drainage; - 9. increased consumption of groundwater; - 10. increased refuse disposal; - 11. pollution of water or air; - 12. land erosion or loss of tree cover;
+- I) Limits of special districts, including zoning, shall be shown within the scope of the layout. - J) STREETS and RIGHTS-OF-WAY on and adjoining the SITE of the proposed SUBDIVISION, showing all names, and including STREET roadway and RIGHT-OF-WAY widths, approximate gradients, types and widths of pavements, curbs, sidewalks, crosswalks and other pertinent data, including the functional classification of all proposed STREETS. - K) Locations and dimensions of all property proposed to be dedicated or reserved for schools, parks, playgrounds or other public, semipublic, or community purpose.
+The City will not accept the ownership or maintenance of any land used to retain or impound STORM WATER RUNOFF. - L) The locations and results of soil percolation tests if individual sewage disposal systems are proposed. - M) Proposed locations of all utilities, including water mains, storm and sanitary sewer mains, catch basins and culverts, streetlights, fire hydrants, etc. - N) The one hundred (100) year flood elevation data shall be provided for that portion of the SUBDIVISION located within a "Special FLOOD HAZARD AREA" as designated on the Flood Boundary and Flooding Maps and Flood Insurance Rate Maps for the City of Dover, dated May 17, 2005, or later.
+[Amended per Planning Board 03-23-10] - O) Reserved.
+[Amended per Planning Board 03-23-10] - P) A neighborhood plan, showing all property lines within a distance determined by the Planning Director during initial consultations, and how the project relates to abutting uses.
+This sheet should show the proposed layout of the SUBDIVISION.
+[Added per Planning Board 08-26-08] - Q) Any project that creates more than ten (10) residential LOTS shall submit a fiscal impact analysis which details the probable effects of the SUBDIVISION on the following aspects of concern to the City: [Added per Planning Board 08-26-08] - 1) attendance at public schools; - 2) increase in vehicular traffic; - 3) changes in the number of legal residents; - 4) increases in municipal costs; - 5) load on public utilities or future demand for them; - 6) public safety; - 7) changes in tax revenue; - 8) changes in surface drainage; - 9) increased consumption of groundwater; - 10) increased refuse disposal; - 11) pollution of water or air; - 12) land EROSION or loss of tree cover;

-- 13. disturbance to other aspects of the natural ecology; - 14. blocking of views; - 15. harmony with the character of surrounding development; and - 16. location of utilities.
+- 13) disturbance to other aspects of the natural ecology - 14) blocking of views; - 15) harmony with the character of surrounding development; and - 16) location of utilities.